Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lesson1.md

 ![alt text](<Images/image copy.png>)

 - And, perhaps most excitingly, by the end of this section you'll have you're very own NFTs imported into your own wallet/metamask.
 You can also view them on service like OpenSea which will allow you to sell, trade, view and collect all sorts of NFTs!

+### Wrap Up
+- This is probably one of the most exciting sections for many people.
+NFTs are an exciting technology and an inspiring form of artistic expression.
 -